 Troubleshooting is a systematic approach to problem-solving, specifically for issues concerned with sudden equipment breakdown and system or software bugs.
 As such, it involves a variety of techniques to diagnose system or equipment failure and implement the appropriate corrective action.

 The term commonly figures in engineering, technology, and process industries.
 As an approach, it is often applied in information technology (IT), usually to address hardware or software malfunction.
 The goal is to not only remedy a problem, but also to ensure product longevity, lower costs, and prevent safety hazards associated with product usage.

-Troubleshooting generally requires three methods to pinpoint the root causes of a problem and fully restore a piece of equipment or application to its operational state.
-These are:
+Troubleshooting generally requires three methods to pinpoint the root cause of a problem and fully restore a piece of equipment or application to its operational state.
+The methods are discussed below.

 This is the process wherein the solution is applied to either fix or replace the problematic component.
 Here, a technician or troubleshooter has to verify that the issue has been fully resolved and will no longer cause future problems.

 What Is the Troubleshooting Process?

 The troubleshooting process comprises five steps.
 We’ll discuss them in greater detail below.

 Before any problem can be solved, you have to identify what it is first.
 You should know what you’re up against and its possible causes.
 Did the machine fail?
 Does it no longer perform as expected?
 Did it result from a user error?
 Is it a random anomaly?
 What happened that alerted you to the problem?

 Next, you need to collect all available information about the machine and how it works.
 You can consult its manual.
 How often is the machine used?
 Who uses it?
 What for?
 How long?
 You’ll also need its maintenance history, problem reports, and every other data.